ldi-github/shirates-core/doc/markdown/basic/selector_and_nickname/special_selector/title_selector.md

 **title selector** is special selector to identify screen.

-Let's see `Network & internet` screen.
+Let's see `Network & internet` screen in Appium Inspector.

 ![Optimizing end of scroll](../../../basic/_images/title_selector.png)